SafaShahin/demo25-copy/Client/README.md

 ### **process.env.DATABASE_URL** : Environment variable storing database credentials.

 ### **ssl: { rejectUnauthorized: false }** : Required for secure PostgreSQL connections.

+### How PostgreSQL Works in here

+The PostgreSQL database is hosted on Render. pgAdmin is used to manage the database (tables, queries, etc.).
+The database schema is defined in (server/database/schema.sql):
+The database is seeded with initial data (server/database/seed.sql).
+The backend fetches data from PostgreSQL using SQL queries.

+running psql **"postgresql://quran_tracker_db_user:xxxx.render.com/quran_tracker_db"** Confirms that the database URL is correct.
+The credentials (username & password) are valid.
+PostgreSQL is running and accessible.

+( Server is running live and connected to the database.)

 ---